 The Status Of Daily Fantasy Sports In Ohio

 Daily Fantasy Sports is currently at the center of a wider gaming revolution in America.
 As such, its legal status is almost always changing state-to-state.
-Unfortunately, Ohio is one of the many US states that have not yet officially authorized the practice.
-However, all the big DFS sites do business in Ohio, with most players choosing to sign up at industry leaders DraftKings and FanDuel.
+Ohio is one of the many US states that has officially authorized, taxed, and regulated the practice.
+All the major DFS sites do business in Ohio, with most players choosing to sign up at industry leaders DraftKings and FanDuel.
 This all came to be with the introduction of 2018 Ohio HB 132.